-The accompanying unaudited financial statements of the Operating Partnership include the Operating Partnership and its subsidiaries.
 In our opinion, all adjustments necessary for fair presentation, consisting of only normal recurring adjustments, have been included.
 We eliminated all significant intercompany amounts.
 The results for the interim period ended March 31, 2003 are not necessarily indicative of the results to be obtained for the full fiscal year.
 We prepared these unaudited financial statements in accordance with the accounting policies described in our annual report on Form 10-K for the year ended December 31, 2002.

-As of March 31, 2003, of our 241 Properties we consolidated 159 wholly-owned Properties and 14 less than wholly owned Properties which we control, and we accounted for 68 Properties using the equity method.
+As of March 31, 2003, of our 242 Properties we consolidated 160 wholly-owned Properties and 14 less than wholly owned Properties which we control, and we accounted for 68 Properties using the equity method.
 We manage the day-to-day operations of 59 of the 68 equity method Properties.

-We allocate our net operating results after preferred distributions based on our general partner's, Simon Property's, and the limited partners' respective ownership interests.
-Simon Property's weighted average direct and indirect ownership interest in us was as follows:
+We allocate net operating results of the Operating Partnership after preferred distributions based on the general partners', Simon Property's (and formerly SPG Realty's), and the limited partners' respective ownership interests.
+Our weighted average direct and indirect ownership interest in the Operating Partnership was as follows:

 For the three months ended March 31,

-2003 2002

-74.8% 72.9%